Brianne Howey: Career

 Howey is perhaps best known starring as Georgia Miller in the Netflix series Ginny & Georgia.
 The series was released on February 24, 2021, and quickly became popular, attracting 52 million viewers on Netflix.
 It was renewed for a second season on April 19, 2021.
 After the Season 2 release, Ginny & Georgia was the most-watched title from January to June 2023 on Netflix, with a combined 967.2M hours viewed between Seasons 1 and 2.
 In May 2023, the series was renewed for a third and fourth season.
 The third season was released on June 5, 2025.

 Her first television role was on 90210, when she played Stacey while continuing at NYU.
 After graduating, she booked a recurring role in the ABC comedy The Middle and the ABC drama Revenge.
 She also starred in Twisted Tales in 2013.

 In 2014, Howey played Candy in the comedy film Horrible Bosses 2 alongside Jason Bateman, Jason Sudeikis, and Charlie Day.

 In 2015, Howey moved to London to film her first series regular starring role which was in the Comedy Central UK television series I Live with Models, which aired for two seasons.
 During that time, Brianne recurred in the Fox series Scream Queens and the Showtime series I'm Dying Up Here.

 In 2016, Howey landed the role of Kat Rance in the television series The Exorcist, as the sister of the possessed girl played by Hannah Kasulka, with Geena Davis and Alan Ruck playing their parents.

 In 2019, Howey starred as Shauna Babcock, a "Viral", in Justin Cronin's The Passage.
 The same year, Howey began a recurring role as Alison B. in Hulu's Dollface.
 She returned for season 2 in February 2022.
 She also had a role in the 2019 romantic comedy Plus One.

 In 2024, she starred as “Molly Turner” in the Farrelly brothers holiday comedy Dear Santa.
 In 2025, she starred in Happy Madison Netflix film Kinda Pregnant.

 Personal life

-She has been married to California-based lawyer Matt Ziering since 2021, with whom she has a daughter who was born in 2023.
-Brianne has stated on Molly Sims podcast, Lipstick on the Rim, that she has converted to Judaism.
+She has been married to California-based lawyer Matt Ziering since 2021, with whom she has two daughters, born in 2023 and 2026 respectively.

+Brianne has stated on Molly Sims' podcast, Lipstick on the Rim, that she has converted to Judaism.